tomphttp/specifications/BareServerV3.md

 ```

 - X-Bare-URL: A URL to the destination in accordance with [RFC1738](https://www.rfc-editor.org/rfc/rfc1738).
 Only accepted protocols are: `http:` and `https:`.
 - X-Bare-Headers: A JSON-serialized object containing the server request headers.
 Request header names may be capitalized.
 When making the request to the remote, capitalization is kept.
 Consider the header capitalization on `HTTP/1.0` and `HTTP/1.1`.
 Sites such as Discord check for header capitalization to make sure the client is a web browser.
+Headers correspond to this TypeScript type: `Record<string, string | string[]>`.
 - **Optional:** X-Bare-Forward-Headers: A [list](#header-lists) of case-insensitive request headers to forward to the remote.
 For example, if the client's useragent automatically specified the `Accept` header and the client can't retrieve this header, the client should specify `Accept` as a forwarded header.
 - **Optional:** X-Bare-Pass-Headers: A [list](#header-lists) of case-insensitive headers.
 If these headers are present in the remote response, the values will be added to the server response.
 - **Optional:** X-Bare-Pass-Status: A [list](#header-lists) of HTTP status codes.
 If the remote response status code is present in this list, the server response status will be set to the remote response status.